 If you've built a POD brand on Shopify with genuine repeat-purchase dynamics (loyalty programs, club merch, subscriber-printed items), Lifetimely's LTV cohort layer starts to earn its $299/mo tier.

 The supplier-cost gap remains.
-The honest answer for many brands at this stage is "PodVector for the POD margin truth, plus Lifetimely L for the LTV cohort layer" — two specialized Shopify apps is often cheaper and more accurate than one platform that does both jobs poorly.
+The honest answer for many brands at this stage is "PodVector AI for the POD margin truth, plus Lifetimely L for the LTV cohort layer" — two specialized Shopify apps is often cheaper and more accurate than one platform that does both jobs poorly.

 $1M+/month: warehouse-native + Shopify POD layer